Ex officio member

 An ex officio member is a member of a body (notably a board, committee, or council) who is part of it by virtue of holding another office.
 The term ex officio is Latin, meaning literally 'from the office', and the sense intended is 'by right of office'; its use dates back to the Roman Republic.

 According to Robert's Rules of Order, the term denotes only how one becomes a member of a body.
 Accordingly, the rights of an ex officio member are exactly the same as other members unless otherwise stated in regulations or bylaws.
 It relates to the notion that the position refers to the position the ex officio holds, rather than the individual that holds the position.
 In some groups, ex officio members may frequently abstain from voting.

 Opposite notions are dual mandate, when the same person happens to hold two offices or more, although these offices are not in themselves associated; and personal union, when two states share the same monarch.

 For profit and nonprofit use

 Any ex officio membership (for example, of committees, or of the board) is as defined by the nonprofit association's bylaws or other documents of authority.
 For example, the bylaws quite often provide that the organization's president will be ex officio a member of all committees, except the nominating committee.

-Governmental examples
+Political offices

 Andorra

 The president of the French Republic and the Catholic Bishop of Urgell are by virtue of office (ex officio) appointed Co-Princes of Andorra.